-We recently commenced Phase 3 development of vadadustat in non-dialysis patients.
+We have commenced Phase 3 development of vadadustat in non-dialysis CKD patients.
 Positive results from our Phase 2b study in non-dialysis CKD patients demonstrated that vadadustat raised hemoglobin levels with no safety signal observed.
-In December 2015, we began dosing patients in our Phase 3 vadadustat program in non-dialysis patients with anemia related to CKD, PRO2TECT, after obtaining feedback from United States and European regulatory authorities regarding the design of the program.
+In December 2015, we began dosing patients in our Phase 3 vadadustat program in non-dialysis patients with anemia related to CKD, PRO2TECT.
 If the results from the PRO2TECT program support the results observed across our previous clinical studies, including 29,000 days of patient exposure, we anticipate submitting a New Drug Application, or NDA, to the United States Food and Drug Administration, or FDA, for vadadustat in 2019.

 We have also completed a Phase 2 study of vadadustat for the treatment of anemia in patients undergoing dialysis, which found that vadadustat, dosed either once daily or three times per week, maintained stable hemoglobin levels following conversion from rESA therapy with no safety signal observed.
-We expect to initiate our Phase 3 vadadustat program in dialysis-dependent CKD patients, INNO2VATE, in 2016, anticipating full enrollment by early 2018.
+We initiated our Phase 3 vadadustat program in dialysis-dependent patients with anemia related to CKD, INNO2VATE, in August 2016, and we anticipate full enrollment by early 2018.

-We have engaged Quintiles, Inc., or Quintiles, as our primary clinical research organization, or CRO, for the PRO2TECT and INNO2VATE programs.
-We expect the cost of the Phase 3 program to be in the range of \$80,000 to \$85,000 per patient and we plan to enroll approximately 3,100 patients in the PRO2TECT program and approximately 2,600 patients in the INNO2VATE program.
+We have engaged Quintiles, Inc., or Quintiles, as our primary clinical research organization, or CRO, for the $PRO_2TECT$ and $INNO_2VATE$ programs.
+We expect the cost of the Phase 3 program to be in the range of \$80,000 to \$85,000 per patient and we plan to enroll approximately 3,100 patients in the $PRO_2TECT$ program and approximately 2,600 patients in the $INNO_2VATE$ program.